ian-vannman/n8n-nodes-google-drive-file/README.md

 1. Add the "Google Drive Metadata" node to your workflow
 2. Connect your Google Drive OAuth2 API credentials
+3. Select the operation:
+   - **Get Metadata**: Returns complete file metadata
+   - **Get Content**: Returns the file content as a string
-3. Choose input type:
+4. Choose input type:
    - **File URL**: Paste the full Google Drive file URL
    - **File ID**: Enter just the file ID
-4. Execute the node to retrieve complete file metadata
+5. Execute the node

-## Metadata Returned
+## Output

+### Get Metadata Operation

-The node returns all available metadata fields including:
+Returns all available metadata fields including:

 - Basic info: name, mimeType, size, createdTime, modifiedTime
 - Owner and sharing information
 - File capabilities and permissions
 - Extended properties
+- Export links for different formats
 - And all other available fields from the Google Drive API

+### Get Content Operation

+Returns a JSON object with:

+- `fileId`: The Google Drive file ID
+- `fileName`: The name of the file
+- `mimeType`: The Google file type
+- `exportFormat`: The format used for export (text/markdown, text/csv, or text/plain)
+- `content`: The file content as a string

+**Supported file types:**
+- Google Docs (exported as Markdown, with fallback to Plain Text)
+- Google Sheets (exported as CSV)
+- Google Slides (exported as Plain Text)

+Note: The node will attempt to use the preferred export format and fall back to alternative formats if the preferred one is not available.

 ## Resources